ribajs/riba/packages/shopify/README.md

 ## Deploy

-To deploy this branch to all shops just create a `config.deploy.yml` with an enviroment for each shop like in the `config-sample.deploy.yml` and run
+To deploy this branch to all shops just create a `config.deploy.yml` with an environment for each shop like in the `config-sample.deploy.yml` and run

 ```bash
 gulp deploy